danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 - Process improvements
 - Adaptability & continuous learning

 Then open up the project team's retrospectives for the past few months, and review what went well and what didn't.
 Try to identify some themes for what makes engineering successful at your organization and what are the challenges.
-Cross reference this with current engineers that are performing well and identify their qualities that are driving the team's success.
-Is it really their ability to hammer out a reverse linked list in record time?
-I've never been in a retrospective that recorded "this sprint didn't go well because the developers couldn't figure out whether an array or hash was appropriate in this method".
+I've never been in a retrospective that recorded "This sprint didn't go well because the developers couldn't figure out whether an array or hash was appropriate in this method".

 The outcome of the above brainstorming can be used to guide the interview process, thinking about how to assess for qualities the company needs for successful engineering teams.
 Of course technical proficiency will be up there, but so will other qualities.

-Another important consideration is the format.
-Some topics are suitable for a conversational/real-time format, such as discussions about the candidate's past experiences.
-On the other hand, "forging new knowledge", where the candidate is asked to solve a problem, is more suited to async style, where the candidate works through a problem on their own, in quiet, and then there's a follow on conversation about the solution.
+**Another important consideration is the format:** Some topics are suitable for a conversational/real-time format, such as discussions about the candidate's past experiences.
+On the other hand, "forging new knowledge", where the candidate is asked to solve a problem, is generally more suited to asynchronous style, where the candidate works through a problem on their own, and then there's a follow on conversation about the solution.

 The next sections describe some alternatives.
 Not to suggest that *all* of these should be used, rather, this is to get people thinking about alternative ways of assessing technical proficiency.

-### Greenfield a Small Project
+### Greenfield a Very Small Project

 In my experience, the reason projects struggle is often related to communication issues, in understanding business requirements and understanding what other developers did previously.
 In this case, here's an alternative to the live coding round to assess both technical skills and the ability to communicate effectively.

 Email the candidate an assignment they'll do on their own.
 Intentionally make the problem statement vague, the way a business person might word things.
 Let the candidate know that the first part of the assignment is for them to take the time to think about clarifying questions, and to email back a list of questions to the company.
 Emphasize they're being evaluated on their questions at this point, not on knowing the answers.
 And it's ok to send a question like "I'm not familiar with this business process, can you share more detailed steps on what's involved here".

 Then the team assessing the candidate can send back answers to the questions.
-The answers should be worded in such a way that the solution can be coded, tested, and documented in a few hours, i.e. not much longer than the live coding round would have been.
+The answers should be worded in such a way that the solution can be completed in a few hours, i.e. not much longer than the live coding round would have been.

 Then the candidate can go ahead and solve the problem on their own time, with their own editor, tooling, keyboard shortcuts etc. This is very reflective of how things happen on the job.
 Based on questions developers think of, often the product manager will be like "Good question!
 I hadn't thought of that case".
 Then the solution may take a different shape.